 The heel cushioning provides a decent level of protection underfoot, but it's not the most cushioned option available.
 As the miles add up, you may start to feel the impact from the ground more.

-The forefoot cushioning is adequate, ensuring a balanced level of comfort for the runner.
-However, other super shoes, such as the On Cloudboom Strike, offer significantly more cushioning in the forefoot.
+The forefoot cushioning is satisfactory, ensuring a balanced level of comfort for the runner.
+However, some other super shoes, such as the On Cloudboom Strike, offer significantly more cushioning in the forefoot.

 The heel feels firm enough to provide adequate stability and support during runs.
-However, when higher forces are applied, like when picking up the pace, the heel starts to feel softer compared to other shoes like the Nike Vaporfly 3.
+However, when higher forces are applied, such as when picking up the pace, the heel starts to feel softer compared to other shoes like the Nike Vaporfly 3.

-The forefoot stands out with its impressive firmness, enhancing the shoe's overall stability and aiding in a dynamic toe-off for a more propulsive stride.
+The forefoot stands out with its impressive firmness, enhancing the shoe's overall stability while also aiding in a dynamic toe-off for a more propulsive stride.